 Creating the Database Connector on the Masking Engine

 Once the above steps are complete, creating the database connector can be performed using the procedure above.
 Enter the username and optionally, password of the AD user in the Connector definition.
-Be sure that the AD user has the sufficient access to the MS SQL Database for masking.
+Be sure that the AD user has sufficient access to the MS SQL Database for masking.

 The password field can be left blank when creating the connector if the user is the same user configured in Server Setup for the appliance.
 Since keytabs are not typically used in an AD environment, it may be useful to create one manually, to avoid having a password in the DB Connector.